mananmadan/College/Sem5/MIDSEMS.md

 |Fouriers Series and Transform | | |
 |AM , FM , PM | Done | Checkpoint1 and Checkpoint2 |

 ------
 Control
 ------
 - Unit1 is completely done
 - Focus on non-linearities (Numericals)
+- Also focus on UNIT3 -> Stability Methods and Liyapunov